50 Top-Notch American Burger Spots You Need to Try Right Now

 West Lafayette, Indiana

-Triple XXX is as much of a Purdue tradition as the breakfast club at Harry’s Chocolate Shop and/or making fun of Tom Crean.
-Indiana’s oldest drive-in, surprisingly family-friendly Triple XXX has a robust lineup of burgers made from house-ground sirloin (they call them chop steak for a reason), many of them named for Boilermaker greats.
-The peanut butter-laden Duane Purvis All-American is definitely a favorite, while the Bernie Flowers employs the tangy zip of Miracle Whip.
+Indiana’s oldest drive-in, the surprisingly family-friendly Triple XXX, has a robust lineup of burgers made from house-ground sirloin (they call them chop steak for a reason), many of them named for Boilermaker greats.
+The peanut butter-laden Duane Purvis All-American is definitely a favorite, while Bernie Flowers employs the tangy zip of Miracle Whip.
 But the undeniable griddled beefiness of the patty is the common denominator they all share.
 Wash it down with some of their house-recipe root beer and Boiler Up.

 The Hut burger is thin and griddled in that classic diner style.
 The cheese is white American, and the onions take on a sort of peppery, buttery form when cooked (also, maybe from butter and pepper).
 The bun is thin, seedless, and doesn’t interfere.
 They offer up all sorts of classic fixings, but you need not ruin your White Hut burger with lettuce, tomato, or anything else.
 Some burgers are made to be sandwich stackers, to look like some sort of circular food Jenga when you’re done.
 The White Hut burger is not one of those.
 You barely need to put ketchup on it.
-Just get two cheeseburgers with fried onions and (maybe) ketchup, sit at the counter, read the Springfield Republican, and ask directions to Elk Lodge #61.
-Some things in life need not be made more complicated.
+Just get two cheeseburgers with fried onions and (maybe) ketchup.

 Hackensack, New Jersey

-Not to be confused with Jerseys City's remarkably similar, but separately owned and operated White Mana (one “n”), this old-timey burger joint on the banks on the Hackensack River has been a legendary greasy spoon since 1946, specializing in what can best be described as ooey-gooey, absurdly juicy, retro burger heaven.
+Not to be confused with Jersey City’s remarkably similar but separately owned-and-operated White Mana (one “n”), this old-timey burger joint on the banks of the Hackensack River has been a legendary greasy spoon since 1946.
+White Manna specializes in what can best be described as ooey-gooey, absurdly juicy, retro burger heaven.
 There’s never much space to spare on the grill, as it’s constantly packed with a pastiche of sizzling onions, balls of meat, and perfectly sized potato buns.
 You’ll feel like you stepped back in time and you will have one of the best burgers of your lifetime.